 Working through seasonal depression in Minnesota, or any region with long, cold winters and reduced sunlight, requires a proactive, holistic approach.
 Here are some strategies we’ve found to be helpful:

 Remember that everyone’s experience with seasonal depression is unique, and it may take time to find the combination of strategies that works best for you.
+If you’re a mental health professional looking to combat seasonal depression in others, join the ACP team!
 If you’re struggling, let us help you out!

 Seasonal Depression vs Depression